arjit06/Atlas-Online/README.md

 7. Return an Order <br/>

 ## Features offered to an Admin
-1. Running any query to view any of the underlying table. <br />
-2. Executing other normal and OLAP queries. <br />
+1. Viewing statistical data to handle finances relating to purchase and sale of different goods, and generating profit / loss statements at regular intervals.  <br />
-3. Executing some non-conflicting transactions as follows:- <br />
+2. Executing some non-conflicting transactions as follows:- <br />
 ### Transactions
 a.
 Adding a product whose category is not in category, then we can first add the category to the category table (Brand already exists). <br />
 b.
 When deleting a category, then also delete all instances of products that belong to that category in the inventory and product to category. <br />